MicrosoftDocs/power-automate-docs/articles/desktop-flows/work-queues-process.md

 The **Name** parameter has been set with a static prefix along with the variable value **CurrentItem['ID']** - which contains the value from the ID cell of the data row being processed.
 This is optional but can be useful depending on your use case.

 Using the values from the data row in the variable **CurrentItem** the **Input** parameter was entered in JSON format.
-Note each header name was appended to the **currentitem** varible using the notation **['name of header']**
+Note each header name was appended to the **currentitem** variable using the notation **['name of header']**

 The **Expires** field is populated with the datetime variable we added 7 days onto in the previous steps.
 When left blank, the work queue item being added will contain the default time to live set for the work queue.

 **Processing notes** are optional - use as deemed necessary.

-When the process is run, each data row in the imported CSV will create a work queue item containing a **Queued** status, which means it is available for processing.
+When the process is run, each data row in the imported CSV creates a work queue item containing a **Queued** status, which means it's available for processing.

    :::image type="content" source="media/work-queues/work-queue-pad-addwqiinportal.png" alt-text="Screenshot example of work queue items visible in the portal containing a queued status." lightbox="media/work-queues/work-queue-pad-addwqiinportal.png":::